aosabook/500lines/ocr/ocr.markdown

 #### Training via Backpropagation (`ocr.py`)

-The backpropagation algorithm, briefly mentioned earlier, is used to train our ANN.
+We use the backpropagation algorithm to train our ANN.
 It consists of 4 main steps that are repeated for every sample in the training set, updating the ANN weights each time.

 First, we initialize the weights to small (between -1 and 1) random values.
 In our case, we initialize them to values between -0.06 and 0.06 and store them in